This is the featured image of the Zippy Pop Lead blog article.

 Modulation

-In this step I will make a vibrato effect controlled by the modulation wheel.
-FM8 actually sets this up for you in the default patch automatically, but I will walk-through the standard method so that you can do it on any synth with LFOs.
+In this step, I will make a vibrato effect controlled by the modulation wheel.
+FM8 automatically sets this up for you in the default patch, but I will walk through the standard method so you can do it on any synth with LFOs.
 Go to the LFO or modulation section of your VST and activate one of the LFOs.
 Set it to a sine wave contour.
 Route (Patch) it into the master pitch or the frequency input of both carriers.
 Bring the amount up a little.
-This will be the amount of vibrato that occurs when the mod wheel is down.
-Vibrato is a very subtle pitch change compared to other types of pitch modulation – it should not go faster or deeper than the human voice would when it does vibrato.
+This will be the vibrato that occurs when the mod wheel is down.
+Vibrato is a very subtle pitch change compared to other types of pitch modulation - it should not go faster or more profound than the human voice would when it does vibrato.
 A rate of about 5 Hz should be good.
 Turn off any key scaling or velocity scaling features on the LFO.
+Your VST will probably have a place to select a "CC" for the LFO amount in its modulation window.
+If not, it probably allows you to click and drag some modulation wheel icon onto the LFO amount parameter.
+The FM8 modulation tab automatically sets the modulation wheel to control about a quarter of the range of LFO 1, so all I had to do was offset the zero point a little by bringing up LFO 1.
+Now, I can play the synth and use the mod wheel to control vibrato, and it will never go out of range or be static.

 Pic 3